ryanio/grid-ipfs-plugin/README.md

 # Grid IPFS Plugin

-This is the example IPFS integration for Grid.
+This is an IPFS plugin integration for Grid.

-If you want to use this plugin in Grid you can add it to `plugins.json` like this:
+If you want to use this plugin in Grid, you can add it to `plugins.json` like this:

 ```
 {